 02 of 11

-White Dots or a White Powdery Look on a Fish's Skin or Fins
+White Dots on a Fish's Skin or Fins

-This is a sign of marine parasites which are known as Cryptocaryon, marine white spot disease, Ichthyophthirius multifilis (Ich), Oodinium, marine velvet, coral reef fish disease, Brooklynellosis, Brooklynella or anemonefish disease which can be difficult to identify.
-Since the treatment for these diseases are different, it is important to make a correct identification of the parasite before selecting a treatment.
+This is a sign of marine parasites such as Cryptocaryon (marine white spot disease), Oodinium (marine velvet, coral reef fish disease), Brooklynella (Brooklynellosis or anemonefish disease) which can be difficult to identify.
+Since the treatment for these diseases is different, it is important to make a correct identification of the parasite before selecting a treatment.

 03 of 11